 As the number of films in a series grows, the probability that the latest entry will be terrible increases geometrically.
-Generally, the chance that the first sequel will be terrible is near to 50%.
-If it's Direct-to-Video, the chances that the third one is nothing but unmitigated crap is already close to 100%.
+While the first sequel of a movie is something of a coin toss between "totally awesome" and "mediocre", the more they push the Cash Cow, the riskier it gets.
+Of course, movies that go to theatre have high production values.
+On the whole, their directors are at least trying.
+But if it's Direct-to-Video, the chances that the third one is nothing but unmitigated crap is already close to 100%.
+This is partly because people assume a DTV movie is just something that wasn't good enough to get into theatres.
+And they tend to be right.

 In other words, Sequels to movies, generally created on the impetus of box office revenuenote Roger Ebert, in his Bigger Little Movie Glossary, defines "sequel" as "a filmed deal", are rarely as good as the movie they're a sequel to.
 If there is a third installment, it will frequently mark a sharp downhill turn even when the second movie turned out all right.
 And even if there's a good trilogy, going beyond that has an even greater chance of crapitude.